-Resolution — the debut album from Genuine Joy — was produced by Mitch Dane at the turn of the new year, and will be released by Soundly Music on November 16th.
-The album release show will be a one-night-only theatrical experience in Nashville, TN, in collaboration with the dance company FALL on November 17th.
+Resolution — the debut album from Genuine Joy — was produced by Mitch Dane and released by Soundly Music on November 16th, 2018.
+The album release show was a one-night-only theatrical experience in Nashville, TN, in collaboration with the dance company FALL, the chamber orchestra La Vie Quartet, and select vocalists from Portara Ensemble.

 The Story of “Resolution” by Genuine Joy